huynhvp/vietphihuynh.github.io/_posts/2020-11-1-asyncAPI.md

 with its capital in Paris, the country's largest city and main cultural and commercial centre; other major urban areas include Marseille, Lyon, Toulouse, Lille, Bordeaux, and Nice."
 ```

-**Flask** is a lightweight Python web framework which allows to write web application in Python quickly and easily.
+<b>Flask</b> is a lightweight Python web framework which allows to write web application in Python quickly and easily.

-**Gunicorn** is a Python Web Server Gateway Interface (WSGI) server playing as an intermediate between the web application server and the client.
+<b>Gunicorn</b> is a Python Web Server Gateway Interface (WSGI) server playing as an intermediate between the web application server and the client.
 It receives requests from client, forwards it to web application and sends back the result to client.

 > Flask is shipped with some basic web server features, therefore, for development purpose, it is acceptable if Flask is used as WSGI server.
 However, in production, it is recommended using a real WSGI server, such as Gunicorn.